 Communicate with Your Partner – While both of you will feel nervous about the time ahead, you will both process this differently.
 You may need different things from each other.
 Remember that your partner may cope differently but that doesn’t mean they don’t care.
 Ask your partner how they are doing, what they are feeling, and how you can support them.
 Be sure to check in regularly and if you need support, be sure to let them know.

 Create a Plan – Although we cannot predict the future, we can create a plan to help us be prepared for whatever the outcome.
-The TWW culminates in a pregnancy test, and it is important that you and your partner agree upon a plan.
+The two-week wait ends in a pregnancy test, and it is important that you and your partner agree on a plan.
 A common stressor I see is when one person is constantly taking pregnancy tests and not giving their partner the opportunity to be prepared for whatever the result might be.
 Create a plan around when the test will be taken, whether you will take it alone or with your partner, and discuss whether you’d like to clear your schedules around that time, pending the outcome.